 Absences accrue when students miss appointments OR if they miss additional days.
 Parents are contacted when absences occur.

 - To be counted present, students need to stay at least three hours per Academic Intervention attendance day.
 Date and time of Academic Intervention will be recorded by students clocking in and out electronically at the testing site.
 Students who do not clock in and clock out will not be counted as present.

 - When a student misses an Academic Intervention attendance day, staff reviews login history and records absences.

 - Parents are contacted about the absences.
 If an excuse is provided, absences are excused.
 BCVSS follows the protocol for excusing absences outlined in school board policy.

 - When student accrues 10 absences, the student’s name is reported to the attendance office and truancy officer.

 Must report to a BCVSS location one day per week and meet with leadership teacher

 - Must report to a BCVSS location two days per week

-- Parent meeting with a mentor teacher, student & administration
+- Parent meeting with a leadership teacher, student & administration

 Third Consecutive Occurance